Art | Community | Systems

 Artist: I love both the practice of art for my own wellness and sharing beautiful things with the people around me.

 Facilitation: I love working with people.
 I tend to bring a [professional] touch of silly with me, for I find everything is accomplished to a higher degree when the people are happy.
+Happy to facilitate in the spheres of food, agriculture and art.

 Program Development and Delivery